ibm-cloud-docs/ContinuousDelivery/faq_region_feature_consolidation.md

 {: faq}
 {: support}

-No. All DOI dashboards and CRA reports will be removed after 12 February 2027.
+No. All DOI dashboards will be removed on August 31, 2026.
+CRA will continue to function until February 12, 2027.
 If a region is discontinued earlier due to inactive usage, dashboards and reports in that region will be removed at the time of closure.
 Please export any required data before the End of Service date or any earlier regional closure.

 ## What are the recommended alternatives for DevOps Insights (DOI)?